Bird Safe Harrisburg

 Collision Monitoring

-Over one billion birds are estimated to die in the United States each year from collisions with glass and reflective building surfaces.
-This is the leading human cause of bird declines behind habitat loss and outdoor domestic/feral cats.
+Collisions with glass kill between 1.28-3.46 billion birds in the United States annually, the highest directly measurable anthropogenic cause of avian mortality second only to outdoor and feral domestic cats.
 Prevention is attainable by ensuring that glass is bird-safe.
-These retrofits and best-practices are relatively easy for a homeowner to achieve, but solutions often become trickier for large commercial, institutional, and government buildings.
+These retrofits and best practices are relatively easy for a homeowner to achieve, but solutions often become trickier for commercial, institutional, and government buildings.
 Without community support, data, and ultimately, laws, bird collision prevention with these types of buildings and structures can be difficult to solve.

 Bird Safe Harrisburg’s collision monitoring program serves two primary purposes: collect data and save birds - and YOU can help us in this effort.